-- REST Port: The REST Port used for listening to incoming requests by the Viz Arc REST server. - · Arc TCP Server Port: The TCP Server Port to be used for incoming TCP Connections. - MQTT Broker Port: The internal MQTT Broker port to be used.
-Set to 0 to disable the Broker. - · Arc Web Server Port: The Port to be used for the internal web server. - Whitelist IP Range: Specify a semi-colon (;) separated list of IP addresses/ranges (in CIDR notation) allowed to access the web server.
+- · REST Web API Port: The REST port used for listening to incoming requests by the Viz Arc REST server. - · REST Web API HTTPS Port: Same as above, but for the HTTPS clients.
+Requires the setup of the PFX certificate parameter (below). - · Arc TCP Server Port: The TCP Server port to be used for incoming TCP Connections. - · MQTT Broker Port: The internal MQTT Broker port to be used.
+Set to 0 to disable the - · In-App Web API Port: The port to be used for the internal web server. - · In-App Web API HTTPS Port: The port to be used for the internal web server. - · Whitelist IP Range: Specify a semi-colon (;) separated list of IP addresses/ranges (in CIDR notation) allowed to access the web server. - PFX Certificate: The path to the PFX certificate required to enable HTTPS for the REST service. - · PFX Password: The password of the PFX certificate.

-All settings take effect upon restart of REST service or Viz Arc, respectively.
+Note: All settings take effect upon restart of the REST service or Viz Arc.